 Web Accessibility Testing Fundamentals & Tool Selection

 Integrating accessibility testing into modern CI/CD pipelines requires an architectural baseline that prioritizes shift-left validation.
-Engineering teams that embed a11y checks early reduce remediation costs by 60–80%.
+Engineering teams that embed a11y checks early reduce remediation costs significantly compared to fixing issues post-release.

 Automated scanners typically catch 30–40% of WCAG violations.
 The remaining 60–70% requires manual assistive technology validation.
 Pipeline gating must enforce strict severity thresholds to prevent regression.